smbutterfield/ibmt17-18/_final-project/a1-form.md

 Beethoven's compositions go past Sonata Allegro form and keep you guessing about what he's going to do.
 He had grown tired of the standard Sonata Allegro form and chose to make it his own.

+### Beethoven Assignment
+You have to include each section (Exposition, Development, Recapitulation), each theme and transition in each section, and the key and measure numbers for each of those themes amd transitions.
+By the end of the analysis you should have one big map of the whole piece.